 - a.
-Stour Valley Community School will co-ordinate admissions for in-year applications and for applications for year groups other than Year 7 in September.
+Stour Valley Community School will co-ordinate admissions for all in-year applications.
 This will not affect Stour Valley Educational Trust's right to determine which applicants have priority for admission in line with the admissions code. - b.
 Subject to any rules in Suffolk County Council's co-ordinated admission arrangements relating to applications submitted for years other than the normal year of entry, the Stour Valley Educational Trust will consider all applications and if the year group applied for has a place available, admit the child.
 If more applications are received than there are places available, the oversubscription criteria in paragraph 4 shall apply.
 Parents whose application is turned down will be entitled to appeal.